tailsdotcom/kollie-forked-mirror/CONTRIBUTING.md

 - Reviewing PRs

 Please read the rest of this document to familiarise yourself with what is expected when you contribute.

-Please read the [README.md](https://github.com/kollie-org/kollie/README.md) for instructions on how to setup your local environment for development.

 ## We Develop with Github
 We use github to host code, to track issues and feature requests.
 Code changes are delievered via pull requests.